formkit/docs-content/inputs/toggle.md

 ## Colors

-The `toggle` input supports color props for its various sections for easy styling.
-Each prop contains and `on` and `off` state that will be applied depending on whether the toggle is checked or not.
-Below is an example using some of the color props.
-See the [Props & Attributes] section below for a full list of these props.
+The toggle input supports color props for its various sections for easy styling.
+Each prop contains on and off states that are applied depending on whether the toggle is on or off.
+The following example uses some of these color props.
+See the [Props & Attributes](#props--attributes) section below for a full list of these props.

 <example
 name="Toggle"